Dowell-Lab/bidirectionals_merged/README.md

 ## Repository stucture

-- bin: scripts used in the merging process
+- **bin**: scripts used in the merging process (See the "Summary of scripts" section below.)

-- notebooks: jupyter notebooks with analyses used to determine defaults in scripts
+- **notebooks**: jupyter notebooks with analyses used to determine defaults in scripts.

+- **scripts**: sbatch scripts used to run the merging and filtering process.

 ## Dependencies